oohology/dotenvwriter/README.md

 // result: export API_KEY=1234
 ```

-Read the value of a variable
+Read the Value of a Variable
 --------------------
 The `get` method allows you to find the value of an existing given environment
 variable.
 It returns false if the variable doesn't exist, or an array containing